YottaDB/YDBDoc/libyottadb/SimpleAPI.rst

 **Caveat:** This code does not exist yet.
 The user documentation is being written ahead of the code, and will change in the event the code needs to differ from this document for a valid technical reason.
+Also, this document itself is incomplete and still evolving.

 ===========
 Quick Start